-Read the article on: Impact of Artificial Intelligence on Banking
+Read the article: Impact of Artificial Intelligence on Banking

 Identifying and preventing risks in third-party collaborations

 The banking sector is, by the nature of its business, a highly interconnected sector.
 As a result, third-party vendors play a very important role in the efficient and profitable functioning of the banking sector.
 They provide innovative solutions for the banking industry.
-However, this gives rise to great cybersecurity risks as there are too many things to secure and monitor, and increased reliance on third-party vendors add extra vulnerabilities.
-So, it is crucial for banks to monitor third parties and their cybersecurity practices.
+However, this gives rise to great cybersecurity risks as there are too many things to secure and monitor, and increased reliance on third-party vendors adds extra vulnerabilities.
+Sbanks must monitor or third parties and their cybersecurity practices.
 Banks need to examine their APIs and improve their gain a greater understanding, and bank security teams are going to strive to gain full visibility over the third-party infrastructure.
-Thus, identifying and preventing risks in third-party collaborations is going to be a huge cybersecurity trend in banking in 2021.
+Thus, identifying and preventing risks in third-party collaborations is going to be a huge cybersecurity trend in banking in 2023.

 Artificial Intelligence for fraud prevention

-One of the growing cybersecurity trends in banking in 2021 is AI for fraud prevention.
+One of the growing cybersecurity trends in banking in 2023 is AI for fraud prevention.
 AI for fraud prevention is Frauds are one of the biggest changes for the finance industry which results in huge losses each year.
 Since the early 2010s, major banks have used anomaly detection and AI techniques for detecting deviations and anomalies.
-But these strategies and technologies have evolved since, and today, in 2021, Artificial Intelligence is playing a crucial role in detecting payment fraud, loan fraud, and customer onboarding fraud.
-Cybersecurity experts and working on advanced machine learning models that can detect suspicious and fraudulent transactions in almost real-time.
-AI technologies will also enable in-depth behavioral monitoring and individual profiling of customers that observes their behavior and provides actionable intelligence to prevent risks and frauds.
-Thus, in 2021, AI technologies are going to play a greater part in fraud detection and prevention.
+But these strategies and technologies have evolved since, and today, in 2023, Artificial Intelligence is playing a crucial role in detecting payment fraud, loan fraud, and customer onboarding fraud.
+Cybersecurity experts and working on advanced machine learning models that can detect suspicious and fraudulent transactions in almost real time.
+AI technologies will also enable in-depth behavioural monitoring and individual profiling of customers that observe their behaviour and provides actionable intelligence to prevent risks and fraud.
+Thus, in 2023, AI technologies are going to play a greater part in fraud detection and prevention.

 Read our article on Robotic process automation in security